semgrep/semgrep-docs/docs/release-notes/october-2024.md

 ### Added

-- Developers can now triage findings by replying to a GitHub PR comment from Semgrep, without the need to log in to Semgrep Cloud Platform.
-See [Triage findings through comments](/semgrep-code/triage-remediation#triage-findings-through-pr-and-mr-comments) for more information.
 - Added a **Scan details** page and drawer for all completed scans.
 Use this page to troubleshoot or view information about individual scans.
 ![Scan details drawer with the permalink icon indicated in a box.](/img/scan-details-permalink.png) _**Figure**.
 Scan details drawer with the permalink icon indicated in a box._
 - The **Dashboard** now provides a **Teams** filter, enabling you to create views based on a selection of [Teams](/deployment/teams#teams-beta) you are a part of.
 Click **Dashboard > Filters** to access the filter.
   - By default, the Dashboard now displays findings from teams you are a part of.
 Your finding count may differ from your colleagues based on your Teams.
 - Jira API tk
-- Bulk triage findings API endpoint tk
 - Semgrep now supports [Move on Sui](https://docs.sui.io/concepts/sui-move-concepts), thanks to the contributions of the Sui team.

 ### Changed